ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/persist-cli-tool.md

 ---

 There are two ways that you can use the `bal persist` feature.
-1. Integrate the client code generation with the package build to avoid committing generated code.
+1. Integrate the client code generation with the package build.
-2. One time generation of the client code against the persist model.
+2. One-time generation of the client code against the data model.

 ## 1. Integrate the client code generation with the package build